 U3A Liverpool: Liverpool University of the Third Age is for those aged over 50 and offers classes in art and craft, computers, creative writing, Euchre, French, gadgets for seniors, history, meditation, Rummikub, Tai-Chi, Yogalates, walking and more.
 Annual membership is $45.
-Enrolment days are January 11 and 12 from 10am-1pm at the Dr Pirie Centre, Moore Street, Liverpool.
-Details: 9601 5574.
+The office is open from 10am-noon at the Dr Pirie Centre, corner of Bigge and Moore Streets, Liverpool or phone 9601 5574.

 Driver sought: Liverpool Neighbourhood Connections are looking for a volunteer bus driver to help out with senior’s group outings.
 You must have your LR licence.
 For more details phone 9600 0600.

 Cecil Hills Playgroup: Sessions at Cecil Hills Community Centre, Sandringham Drive on Thursdays, 10am-noon.
 Variety of toys and craft activities.
 Details: 9600 0600.

 Liverpool Knitters: Invite all those interested to share their knitting skills and learn new ones at Liverpool Library every Thursday during school terms, 10am-noon.
 Participants can work on their own or community projects and experience the gentle art of knitting in a friendly and supportive group.
 Bring your own knitting supplies.
 No bookings required.